Cup final ref Child more relaxed after coming out

 |Venue: Tottenham Hotspur Stadium, London Date: Saturday, 28 May Kick-off: 15:00 BST Coverage: Live on BBC One, iPlayer and BBC Sport app, live on BBC Radio 5 Live and local radio, live text coverage

-James Child says that coming out has made him more at ease as a referee, as he prepares to officiate the Challenge Cup final for the first time.
+James Child says speaking publicly about being gay has made him more at ease as a referee, as he prepares to officiate the Challenge Cup final for the first time.

 The 38-year-old will lead out the teams at Tottenham Hotspur Stadium as Wigan take on Huddersfield on Saturday.

-In his 13th season as an official, Child has on two occasions acted as a video referee for the showpiece final.
+In his 13th season as an official, Child has twice acted as a video referee for the showpiece final.

-"[After coming out] I felt more relaxed and I get a better response from the players," he said.

 "Other than one incident [at Bradford, who received a fine for crowd abuse], I didn't really get any trouble last year that I had had in previous years and I've had no trouble this year."

-Child will be supported from the stands by his fiance Steven and son Harris as well as his parents Colin and Patricia, who had stopped going to matches after witnessing abuse towards players and match officials.
+Child will be supported from the stands by his fiance Steven and son Harris, as well as his parents Colin and Patricia, who had stopped going to matches after witnessing abuse towards players and match officials.

-"My mum and dad have been there throughout my career, and when I was young my dad used to take me to all my games.
+"My mum and dad have been there throughout my career, and when I was young my dad used to take me to all my games," added Child.

 "They don't go to many games these days so it's nice for them on days like Saturday, when they can go along and watch it and enjoy it.
 It's their reward for their support over the years.